teller-protocol/teller-widget/README.md

 ### `referralFee`

-Referral fee %, in basis points.
+A `number` to set the referral fee %, passed in basis points.
 For example, 100 = 1%, max 500 = 5%.
 Note, referral fee on rollover loans is capped at 5% of the original loan repayment.

 ```jsx
 import { Widget as TellerWidget } from "@teller-protocol/teller-widget";